peter.bike

 None of the platforms have mini-highs.
 Wheelchair riders must have a Caltrain employee use a manually-operated lift to board and de-board trains.

-22nd Street Station
+22nd Street

 22nd Street station is not wheelchair-accessible.
 No ramps, elevators, mini-highs, or manual wheelchair lifts exist here.